 It is important to note that wasps like yellow jackets will mainly nest on or in the ground, which means that sometimes they won’t care about the fake wasp nests hanging outside the home.

-Wasps are very aggressive and will almost never be deterred by a fake nest as they will gladly get close to inspect it.
+Yellow jackets are very aggressive and will almost never be deterred by a fake nest as they will gladly get close to inspect it.
 However, fake nests are effective deterrents, especially in the early spring months, when they start looking for new locations to settle in.

 12. Consider insect traps